julien-arino/julien-arino.github.io/_posts/2023-02-05-R-on-raspberri-pi-and-more-than-128-threads.md

 ---
 layout: post
-title: "Compiling R on a Raspberry Pi and getting rid of the 128 threads limitation"
+title: Compiling R on a Raspberry Pi and getting rid of the 128 threads limitation
-description: "Some considerations on compiling R on a Raspberry Pi to get rid of the 128 threads limitation"
+description: Some considerations on compiling R on a Raspberry Pi.
 date: 2023-02-05
 categories: r-code
 featured: true